 - If they do open up to you, then talk about what workplace adjustments could be made for them.
 From adjusting working hours, working from home two days a week, or finding them a quiet working space.
 Workplace adjustments do not have to be expensive.
 In fact they usually enable people to stay in work and be as productive as possible.
 Especially when shaped by the staff member and manager jointly.

 - Think about a Wellness Recovery Action Plan® (WRAP) or documenting the adjustments in a workplace adjustment “passport”.
 Mind also has a Wellness Action Plan example here.
 Remploy as part of Access to Work can also support your organisation with mental health mentoring.

 - Make sure WRAPs® or WAPs are reviewed updated and discussed in a positive way.
 If someone does have to take time off for being sick, then remember a phased return to work is key.
 Each organisation will have their own policy so do ask your HR team if you have any questions.

-- In the very rare case that someone may be fabricating mental illness, unlikely as it is difficult to feign the symptoms and feelings over time.
+It is very rare that someone may be fabricating mental illness, given it is difficult to feign the symptoms and feelings over a long period of time.
 If, as an organisation you have made workplace adjustments, used resources available, given it 6 months to embed the adjustments and you sense there is more to the story, speak to your HR team.
-They can provide further information, guidance and advice about the next steps for example information about a capability review or ill-health retirement.
+They can provide further information and advice about the next steps.
+For example, information about a capability review or ill-health retirement.
 Hopefully it won’t have to come to this, and the support provided will enable the staff member to start and maintain their recovery journey.
-As always, being pro-active by creating a positive work environment is the best way to ensure mental wellbeing for all.
+As always, being proactive by creating a positive work environment is the best way to ensure mental wellbeing for all.